ansible-community/community-website/posts/2023/06/29/how-to-use-the-new-constructed-inventory-feature-in-aap-2.4.md

     groups:
         target_group: account_alias | default("") == "product_dev"``

-The “**target_group**” was not present in the original East and West inventories.
-It was created by the constructed inventory plugin when the update happened.
+The “**target_group**” was not present in the original East and West inventories. _It was created by the constructed inventory plugin when the update happened_.

 In this case, hosts are added to the group when the jinja2 template false resolves to a truthy value (like 1, “1”, or True) for a given host.

 During the update, these templates are rendered by Ansible for every host in the input inventories to make these evaluations.
 For larger input inventories, this can be expected to take in the order of minutes to complete the update.

-Constructed inventories will automatically update before a job run of any template that uses it, but if those updates are taking too long, you can relax the frequency of updates with the **Update cache timeout** option in the Constructed Inventory settings in the UI.
+_Constructed inventories will automatically update before a job run of any template that uses it_, but if those updates are taking too long, you can relax the frequency of updates with the **Update cache timeout** option in the Constructed Inventory settings in the UI.
 Setting this option to a value > 1 will cache the results of the constructed inventory update for that many seconds.

 The jinja2 template to create “**target_group**” will include a host if, when inspecting that host, the hostvar of “**account_alias**” exists **and** is equal to “**product_dev**”.